shaiguitar/haml-i18n-extractor/README.md

 - After running (new haml, new yaml):

 Note how some of the strings are replaced, and the ones that shouldn't, aren't.
 Yup.
-Beautiful, right?
+Beautiful, for 2 and half seconds of work, right?

 Haml:

 <pre>
-  shai@comp ~/p/project ‹master*› » cat app/views/admin/notifications/index.html.i18n-extractor.haml
+  shai@comp ~/p/project master $ cat app/views/admin/notifications/index.html.i18n-extractor.haml
   %h1= t('.consumer_notifications')

   .nav= will_paginate(@consumer_notifications)